Q-ship: Royal Navy

 In 1915, during the First Battle of the Atlantic, Britain was in need of a countermeasure against the U-boats that were harassing its sea lanes.
 Convoys, which had proved effective in earlier times (and would again prove effective during the Second World War), were rejected by the resource-strapped Admiralty and the independent captains.
 Depth charges would start to become available only in early 1916 and so almost the only chance of sinking a submarine was by gunfire or by ramming while on the surface.

 Submarines could attack by torpedo or by deck gun.
 Torpedoes can be used while the vessel is submerged and invisible to her target, and deck guns are used on the surface.
 Torpedoes were expensive, unreliable, and a submarine only carried a limited number of them.
-Ammunition for a deck gun, oppositely, was inexpensive and plentiful in comparison.
+Ammunition for a deck gun, however, was inexpensive and plentiful in comparison.
 As a result, submarine captains preferred to surface and use their deck gun on most targets.
 However, when encountering a warship, submarine commanders could recognise the threat they posed and use a torpedo, or simply not engage.

 A solution to this was the creation of the Q-ship, one of the most closely guarded secrets of the war.
 Their codename referred to the vessels' home port, Queenstown, in Ireland.
 They became known by the Germans as a U-Boot-Falle ("U-boat trap").
 A Q-ship would appear to be an unarmed merchant ship and so an easy target but in fact was a warship that carried hidden armaments.
 A typical Q-ship might resemble a tramp steamer sailing alone in an area that a U-boat was reported to be operating.

 By seeming to be a suitable target for the U-boat's deck gun, a Q-ship was intended to lure a submarine into surfacing to attack.
 Once the U-boat was vulnerable, perhaps even gulled further by pretence of some crew dressed as civilian mariners "abandoning ship" and taking to a boat, the Q-ship would drop its panels and immediately open fire with its deck guns.
 At the same time, the vessel would reveal her true colours by raising the White Ensign (the Royal Navy flag).
 When successfully fooled, a U-boat could quickly become overwhelmed by several guns to its one or defer from firing and try to submerge before it became mortally wounded.